What is Under-Insurance?

 Firstly, it’s important to understand that home insurance can include two categories: covering your building(s) and the contents therein.
 How to estimate the cover you need for your building(s) is shown immediately above with information of estimating the value of contents covered immediately below.

-With your content, it’s important to insure them for their replacement value.
+With your contents, it’s important to insure them for their replacement value.
 Consider how much it would cost to replace them as new if they were destroyed.
 An easy way to estimate the value of your possessions is to go from room to room and tot up the cost to replace every item as new.
 Make a list of the items you would normally take with you if you sold or moved out of your home and need to be covered - not forgetting items that may be stored away out of sight.

 No, please don’t wait until renewal as you may not be fully protected in the event of a claim.
 We are advising our customers to review their home insurance policy now and amend the sums insured if necessary.